raspy135/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/README.md

 [Bottom View of the v3 PCB](14bit%20v3%20images/pcb_v3_bottom_anot.jpg?raw=true "Bottom View of the v3 PCB")

 **Note: I know that there's at least a version 4.0 of this PCB, but I don't know the exact differences.**

+## Other PCB versions

+My PCB board was one PCB with ATMega32U4 with SMT hall sensor chip, so I guess it's later version of the PCB.
+USB programming was not possible because lockbit was set.
+Programming via ISP was possible.